 - Cone doesn’t have a protective grille

-Despite its relatively small size, this subwoofer really excels at producing a crisp, powerful, and rich bass.
+Despite its relatively small size, this shallow mount subwoofer really excels at producing a crisp, powerful, and rich bass.
 The bass is remarkably responsive and accurate, meaning you’ll really be able to hear the subtleties in every song.
 And with an oversized subwoofer cone made from mica-injected molded resin, the TSSWX2502 really utilizes advanced technology to improve air flow and really transform the way you experience those deeper notes.

 However, this subwoofer is not without its downsides.
 Like a lot of the more professional-grade units, the installation process is slightly more complicated.
 You’ll be fine if you already have some knowledge of wiring speakers or other audio electronics, but beginners should definitely exercise caution.